cgalmenartest/node/INSTALL.md

 #### Copy the main settings files

+from the root of the midas directory:

      cd config
      cp local.ex.js local.js

 #### Copy the backend module configuration files

+from the root of the midas directory:

      cd config/settings
      for file in *.ex.js; do cp "$file" "${file/ex./}"; done